thunderpoot/draft-vaughan-aipref-vocab/draft-vaughan-aipref-vocab.md

 The methods above specify that AI training is not allowed for the content of this document, with no retention period permitted. \<meta\> tags can be used to provide  specific content preferences for a specific piece of content, and thus provide a flexible way to manage AI training signals at a more granular level.

-## “Well-Known” Locations
+## "Well-Known" Locations

-According to {{!RFC8615}}, “well-known” locations can serve metadata or configuration information that is easily discoverable by automated clients.
-AI-PREF preferences can be published at a “well-known” URL.
+According to {{!RFC8615}}, "well-known" locations can serve metadata or configuration information that is easily discoverable by automated clients.
+AI-PREF preferences can be published at a "well-known" URL.
 There is already the Text and Data Mining Reservation Protocol ([TDMRep](https://www.w3.org/community/reports/tdmrep/CG-FINAL-tdmrep-20240510/)) which has the same or overlapping intent.

 Example: